All Episodes

 Yeah, I'm gonna have to post that one on Rumble only, guys.

-YouTube won't won't.
+Sorry, yeah, YouTube won't.

-It's gonna be on Columbine as well.
+And the Columbine shooting, too, yep, it's gonna be on Columbine as well.

-Uh and I got another exclusive for you guys.
+Uh, and I got another exclusive for you guys.

 Yeah, really interesting stuff.

-KGB, yeah.
+TGB stuff, KGB, yeah.

 Well, well, yeah, SVR, but same shit.